 I stick to this rep range for the majority of my training, with 6 x 6 being a bit of a favourite.
 If I am doing 4-6 reps I will do 6-8 sets.
 From 8-12 or even 15 reps I will usually do 4 sets.

 A lot of people stick to the same 12 reps x 3 sets.
-The problem with this is that your body adapts and you may find it hard to progress.
-Plus doing the same thing all the time is boring.
-You need to keep your body guessing, and mix it up.
+The problem with this is that your body adapts and you may find it hard to progress if you get stuck on the same weight for some time.
+Adding in some strength sessions as well will help with this, plus, doing the same thing all the time can get a bit boring.

 I prefer to go heavy as often as I can.
 Increasing strength is a great way to see your progress and it is satisfying when you’re able to add more weight to the bar and can see you are getting stronger.

-I also know I need mix things up so I change my rep ranges and add in some volume training every now and then.
+I also add in some volume training every now and then.
 GVT (German volume training) is a great way to do this, plus if you are feeling a little flat I think this is an easy way to get in a good work out without having to think too much – all you need to do is count!
 (People will probably think I am crazy for saying that!)
 If you know your 1RM then you want to lift about 60-80% of this for GVT.
 If you don’t, then you will have to make an educated guess, however I recommend going on the conservative side to start with as you can add more weight if need be.
-Plus if you have not trained like this before it’s probably going to be a bit of a shock to the body anyway!
+Plus if you have not trained like this before it’s probably going to be a bit of a shock to the body!
 GVT is 10 sets of 10 reps.
 Yes 100 reps.
 Rest in between sets is typically around 60 seconds although you may want to rest for longer if you are just starting out.
 It may sound daunting to start with, but it is actually easier than you think, as all you need to do is count.
 One or two exercises with GVT would be enough to call a good work out.
 And compound exercises are great for this especially.

 Compound exercises are exercises that use more than one muscle group.
 E.g. bench press, deadlift - these are great - if you don’t know how to deadlift I recommend learning, squat etc. And isolation exercises are exercises that are focusing more on just one muscle (e.g. bicep curl, leg extension)